 With all the different options out there, the investments I’m talking about are the same ones that didn’t lose a penny during the market crash in 2000 and 2008.

 Who knows where the markets are going now.
-What I do know is the market can be pretty volatile and could have a devastating affect on your retirement account with no guarantees.
-If you want to protect and preserve your investments you need to look at something with safe retirement strategies.
+What I do know is the market can be pretty volatile and could have a devastating effect on your retirement account with no guarantees.
+If you want to protect and preserve your investments, you need to look at something with safe retirement strategies.

-It’s amazing to me the small rate of interest they pay you, but a credit card customer will pay up to 18% or more in interest payments on their balances.
+It’s incredible to me the small rate of interest they pay you, but a credit card customer will pay up to 18% or more in interest payments on their balances.
 Who’s being taken advantage of here, you and the person with the credit card?
 My job is to work directly with you and change that!
-My responsibility is to educate you with options that most people are not aware of or are misinformed about.
+My responsibility is to educate you with options.